Cal9233/Financial_Planner/README.md

 - Verify frontend URL in backend CORS configuration

 ## 🔒 Security Notes
-- Database credentials are stored in server-side sessions only
+- Database credentials are stored in encrypted cookie-based sessions
 - Passwords are hashed using Werkzeug security
 - JWT tokens expire after 24 hours
 - All API endpoints require authentication (except database connection)
 - CORS is restricted to specific origins
+- Session cookies are HttpOnly and use SameSite protection

 ## 📚 API Documentation